Don’t miss out on 1 insight each week.

 Write them down - in a place you won’t need a reminder to check.
 I just open a new browser tab and type it in.

 Also works for habits.
-I used to plan to start things
+I used to plan to start things… then forget… then remember three months later.
+Classic.

 Now I make it a habit to set reminders.
 Somehow, not circular logic.